Together on Diabetes Initiative - Bristol Myers Squibb Foundation

 Type 2 Diabetes in the U.S.

 Together on Diabetes was launched in November 2010 with the goal to improve the health outcomes of people living with type 2 diabetes in the U.S. It works by strengthening patient self-management education, strengthening community-based supportive services and broad-based community mobilization.
-Consistent with the Bristol-Myers Squibb Foundation’s mission to promote health equity and improve health outcomes, this initiative targets adult populations disproportionately affected by type 2 diabetes.
+Consistent with the Bristol Myers Squibb Foundation’s mission to promote health equity and improve health outcomes, this initiative targets adult populations disproportionately affected by type 2 diabetes.
+The Together on Diabetes initiative funded a total of 25 projects in 28 states and the District of Columbia.
+All projects will complete their activities and evaluation in 2018.

 Since November 2010, Together on Diabetes has funded 25 projects in 28 states and the District of Columbia.